mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 present is all that is needed; however, should one ship need to approach another for boarding or to engage in combat, more precise information is required.
-To obtain this level of information, the ship’s sensop must make an Average (8+) Electronics (sensors) check (1D minutes, EDU), adding DMs listed in the Initial Detection table and DMs for the type of sensors being used, as described under Install Sensors on page 21.
+To obtain this level of information, the ship's sensop must make an Average (8+) Electronics (sensors) check (1D minutes, EDU), adding DMs listed in the Initial Detection table and DMs for the type of sensors being used, as described under Install Sensors on page 21.

-Success indicates that the data collected by the sensop is enough to pinpoint the location of the ship, whereupon the ship’s captain can decide whether to allow an approach or engage in space combat.
+Success indicates that the data collected by the sensop is enough to pinpoint the location of the ship, whereupon the ship's captain can decide whether to allow an approach or engage in space combat.
 Failure indicates that the location of the ship (or even that it is a ship) cannot be accurately determined.
 Exceptional